brutella/hap/README.md

 If you want to migrate from `hc`, consider the following changes.

 - Instead of `hc.NewIPTransport(...)` you now call `hap.NewServer(...)` to create a server.
+- You can provide your own persistent store by implementing the [Store](store.go) interface.
-- With the server you can define your own http handlers. [hc#212](https://github.com/brutella/hc/issues/212)
+- You can define your own http handlers. [hc#212](https://github.com/brutella/hc/issues/212)
 ```go
 server.ServeMux().HandleFunc("/ping", func(res http.ResponseWriter, req *http.Request) {
     res.Write([]byte("pong"))